 The word history comes from the Greek word historía which means “to learn or know by inquiry”.
 History is important because it helps us to understand the present.
 On the articles displayed in our blog, we encourage you to probe, dispute, dig deeper, inquire.
 History is not static.
 It’s fluid.
 It changes and grows and becomes richer and more complex when any individual interacts with it.

 Important note: All the revenues coming from this blog are used to keep the website running.
-This is blog is non profit.
+This blog is NON profit.